 A lot of people ask if they can kill bed bugs in their car if the weather is freezing or very hot.
 The reality is no one can answer that question with absolute confidence.
 The answer is maybe, or unlikely.
 The reason is there are so many places within the upholstery, dashboard, and under-carriage that it’s possible extreme weather would not penetrate those hidden places in your car where bed bugs can lay eggs or hide.
 When dealing with bed bugs we always want to choose the 100% solution if we have that option.
 Nothing could be more disappointing that thinking you’ve killed all the bed bugs in your car only to find you haven’t.
 Or re-infesting your home from your car after expensive or lengthy treatment.

 Paint Oven (car repair) for several hours.

-Talk to pest companies in your area to see if any of them have treated vehicles with Vikane (a deadly gas that kills bed bugs and probably anything else).
+Talk to pest companies in your area to see if any of them have treated vehicles with Vikane (a deadly gas that kills, termites, roaches, bed bugs and probably everything else).
 Vikane is the pesticide commonly used for buildings tented for termites and is used to treat bed bugs in furniture and other objects.
 After the treatment, the gas dissipates completely after the prescribed amount of time (several hours).
 Vikane is manufactured by DOW Chemicals.
 Only trained, licensed professionals can use Vikane (sulfuryl fluoride).
 IMPORTANT: Read everything you can before having Vikane treatment to ensure the pest company you choose uses the proper strength for bed bugs and their eggs.
 The MSDS Fact Sheet is available at the DOW link above.
 Only licensed professionals can buy and use Vikane.